Learn header bidding optimization for better ad revenue and performance with our step-by-step guide. Boost your advertising profits with ease.

-Many publishers today are utilizing Prebid as their header bidding wrapper for their header bid optimization efforts, due to its highly flexible nature which allows for customization to meet their specific needs.
+Many publishers today are utilizing Prebid as their header bidding wrapper for their header bid optimization efforts, due to its highly flexible nature.
+Prebid allows customization to meet specific needs.

 Choosing the ideal header bidding wrapper is important for publishers, as it basically sets the rules for auctions.
 Prebid allows for seamless implementation of header bidding and takes care of latency issues, which is a major issue for client-side bidding.

 You can also take a look at this short video to understand the difference between client-side and server-side header bidding wrappers:

 Merely deploying header bidding in your ad stack isn’t enough.
 Consistently optimizing it with technical improvements is the need of the hour.
 This is what AdPushup’s header bidding solution does.
 Through our multiple optimization features using data science and machine learning, we help publishers maximize their yield.

 Automatic demand partner selection according to optimum requirements

 Freedom to bring your own demand

 So, schedule a demo today and see it in action!